adaryorg/nwiz/USER_GUIDE.md

 ## Introduction

-Nocturne TUI (nwizard) is a terminal user interface application for managing system configurations, installations, and maintenance tasks through a menu-driven interface.
+Nocturne TUI (nwiz) is a terminal user interface application for managing system configurations, installations, and maintenance tasks through a menu-driven interface.
 This guide explains how to use the application, create custom menus, and integrate it with your scripts and workflows.

 ## Building and Installation